Hecate946/Neutra/README.md

 overview: Show some info on the bot's purpose.

 ping: Test the bot's response latency.

+privacy: None

+request: Send a request to the developer.

 sharedservers: Servers you and the bot share.